LucasGoncSilva/mosheh/documentation/docs/guidelines/contributing.md

 ## Feature Requests

 Feature requests are welcome!
 While we will consider all requests, we cannot guarantee your request will be accepted.
 We want to avoid [feature creep](https://en.wikipedia.org/wiki/Feature_creep).
 Your idea may be great, but also out-of-scope for the project.
 If accepted, we cannot make any commitments regarding the timeline for implementation and release.
-However, you are welcome to submit a pull request to help!
+However, you are welcome to submit a pull request or create an issue to help!

 - **Do not open a duplicate feature request.** Search for existing feature requests first.
 If you find your feature (or one very similar) previously requested, comment on that issue.